codeforbtv/expunge-vt/README.md

 This project attempts to help VLA clear records more quickly during their expungment clinics.

 A criminal record can interfere with getting a job, housing, food assistance and other aspects of life.
-Many records are decades old and are eligible to be removed, but the process generally requires the help of an attourney.
+Many records are decades old and are eligible to be removed, but the process generally requires the help of an attorney.

-Our partner Vermont Legal Aid holds periodic clinics where attourneys volunteer their time to help clear eligible records for vermonters, but it is a very manual process.
+Our partner, Vermont Legal Aid, holds periodic clinics where attorneys volunteer their time to help clear eligible records for Vermonters.
+It is a very manual process.
 These clinics generally have a waitlist of Vermonters who cannot be processed.

-This project is a chrome extension that let's attourneys generate printable forms rather than copy them from the web by hand.
-This could bring the time it takes to clear someone's record from ~90 min to around 20 min -
-**...potentially doubling or trippling the number of clients VLA can serve.**
+This project is a chrome extension that let's attorneys generate printable forms rather than copy them from the web by hand.
+This could bring the time it takes to clear someone's record from around 90 minutes to around 20 minutes, potentially doubling or trippling the number of clients VLA can serve.

 # The Chrome extension